sami-makinen/proof-of-collatz-conjecture/README.md

 = 3r + 22           || 22 is b10110
 ```

-Theorem 2 of the proof: The algorithm will stop when result is 1 for every n
+Theorem 2 of the proof: The algorithm will stop when result is 1 for any input n
 --------------------------------------------------------------------------

 From lines 1, 5, 15, 21, 28, 35: The algorithm loops and sets n = f(n) in every loop, until n == 1, when the iteration stops.

-Theorem 3 of the proof: The algorithm will stop for every n
+Theorem 3 of the proof: The algorithm will stop for any input n
 --------------------------------------------------------

 When algorithm calculates and sets n=f(n), the magnitude of n changes in every loop depending on n's the lower three bits in each iteration.
 The proof relies on the observation that magnitude of n may increase and decrease on iterations and after careful study, the magnitude will eventually decrease.
 Finally, the magnitude will reach 1 when n = 1.